Last update: 4 months ago

 How to clean an iron with toothpaste

-- Wipe away the toothpaste with a clean cloth.
+- Once you’ve covered the entire soleplate, wipe off the toothpaste with a clean cloth;

 How to clean an iron with baking soda